 A strong base of capital is vital for a bank’s sustainability.
-It helps a bank acquire property and equipment to establish, perpetuate, and expand business, and offers protection against uninsured depositors; and, perhaps most importantly, it acts as a buffer to absorb unanticipated losses and serves as a regulatory restraint on unjustified asset expansion.
-However, tightening regulatory requirements and more stringent reporting standards, while necessary and justifiable, have created new impediments to the growth of the banking industry.
+It helps a bank acquire property and equipment to establish and perpetuate business, and offers protection against uninsured depositors; and, perhaps most importantly, it acts as a buffer to absorb unanticipated losses and serves as a regulatory restraint on unjustified asset expansion.
+But tightening regulatory requirements and more stringent reporting standards, while necessary and justifiable, have created new impediments to the growth of the banking industry.

-As a result of more restrictive capital definitions, difficulty in raising fresh capital due to lacklustre market conditions, comparatively higher risk-weighted assets, additional capital buffers and higher capital adequacy ratios (CARs) required under Basel III regulations, higher impairment provisioning under SLFRS 9, and higher taxes, banks are being more conservative in their approach and are therefore bearing the brunt of higher costs and lower returns.
+As a result of more restrictive capital definitions, difficulty in raising fresh capital due to lacklustre market conditions, comparatively higher risk-weighted assets, additional capital buffers and higher capital adequacy ratios (CARs) required under Basel III regulations, higher impairment provisioning under SLFRS 9, and higher taxes, banks are being forced to take less risks and are bearing the brunt of higher costs and lower returns.

 To remain solvent in such a landscape, the Bank considers it a priority to pro-actively manage the capital at its disposal.
 The Bank assesses its capital requirements through the Internal Capital Adequacy Assessment Process (ICAAP) and the annual strategic planning and budgeting exercise.
-The tools it deploys include: Risk Adjusted Return on Capital (RAROC), prudent capital allocation, controlled growth in risk-weighted assets, expansion of fee-based services, timely pricing/re-pricing, prudent dividend policy, products and services portfolio and capital instruments.
-The Bank also recognises that a crucial aspect of its success is the base of confident shareholders whom the Bank can rely on for more capital whenever the need for a capital infusion arises.
-The Bank consistently maintains capital adequacy ratios well in excess of minimum requirements (see Risk Governance and Management for further details).
+The tools it deploys include: Risk Adjusted Return on Capital (RAROC), prudent capital allocation, controlled growth in risk-weighted assets, timely pricing, dividend policy, products and services portfolio and capital instruments.
+The Bank also recognises that a crucial aspect of its success is the loyal base of shareholders whom the Bank can rely on for more capital whenever the need for a capital infusion arises.
+Over the last five years, the Bank consistently maintained capital adequacy ratios well in excess of minimum requirements (see Table 03 for further details).

 The objectives of the Bank’s Capital Management efforts are:

 To actively monitor the funding, liquidity requirements and pricing of assets and liabilities, the Assets and Liabilities Committee (ALCO) of the Bank meets fortnightly.
-It extensively deliberates on developments such as market liquidity, current and perceived interest rates and exchange rates, changes in policy rates, credit growth and facilities in the pipeline, capital market developments, projected capital expenditure and alternative funding options etc. that affect funding and liquidity.
+It extensively deliberates on developments such as market liquidity, current and perceived interest rates, changes in policy rates, credit growth and facilities in the pipeline, capital market developments, projected capital expenditure etc. that affect funding and liquidity.